Training Energy-Based Normalizing Flow with Score-Matching Objectives: Experiments

 \section{Experiments}

 In the following experiments, we first compare the training efficiency of the baselines trained with $\ml$ and EBFlow trained with $\sml$, $\ssm$, $\fdssm$, and $\dsm$ to validate the effectiveness of the proposed method in Sections~\ref{sec:experiments:2d} and \ref{sec:experiments:high_dim}.
-Then, we provide a performance comparison between EBFlow and a number of related studies~\citep{Gresele2020RelativeGO, song2019sliced, Pang2020EfficientLO} in Section~\ref{sec:experiments:ablation}.
-Please note that the performance comparison with~\citep{Song2019MintNetBI, Hoogeboom2019EmergingCF, Ma2019MaCowMC, Lu2020WoodburyTF, Meng2022ButterflyFlowBI, Tomczak2016ImprovingVA} is omitted, since their methods only support specialized linear layers and are not applicable to the employed architecture~\citep{Gresele2020RelativeGO} that involves fully-connected layers.
-The difference between EBFlow, the baseline, and the related studies is summarized in Table~\ref{tab:overall_comparison} in the appendix.
+Then, in Section~\ref{sec:experiments:ablation}, we provide an ablation analysis of the techniques introduced in Section~\ref{sec:methodology:latent}, and a performance comparison between EBFlow and a number of related studies~\citep{Gresele2020RelativeGO, song2019sliced, Pang2020EfficientLO}.
+Finally, in Section~\ref{sec:experiments:application}, we discuss how EBFlow can be applied to generation tasks.
+Please note that the performance comparison with~\citep{Song2019MintNetBI, Hoogeboom2019EmergingCF, Ma2019MaCowMC, Lu2020WoodburyTF, Meng2022ButterflyFlowBI, Tomczak2016ImprovingVA} is omitted, since their methods only support specialized linear layers and are not applicable to the employed model architecture~\citep{Gresele2020RelativeGO} that involves fully-connected layers.
+The differences between EBFlow, the baseline, and the related studies are summarized in Table~\ref{tab:overall_comparison} in the appendix.
 The sampling process involved in the calculation of $\sml$ is implemented by $g^{-1}(\rvu\,;\param)$, where $\rvu\sim \prior$.
 The transformation $g(\cdot\,;\param)$ for each task is designed such that $\Sl \neq \phi$ and $\Sn \neq \phi$.
 For more details about the experimental setups, please refer to Appendix~\ref{apx:configuration}.